 Tobin et al. [2006] fills the gap with pre-computed radiance using a radiative transfer model (RTM) and some typical atmospheric profiles.
 This is a significant improvement over the previous options, but the error can be large at times since spectral radiance is dependent on atmospheric conditions such as clouds, which is not known a priori.

-The method of Kato [2007] exploits the fact that spectral radiances are normally highly correlated.
+The method of Tahara and Kato [2009] exploits the fact that spectral radiances are normally highly correlated.
 It fills the gap with pre-computed radiance adjusted by ratio of measured and pre-computed radiances at nearby channels.

 Gunshor [2007] matches the pre-computed radiance at the beginning and end of the gap.
 The ratio between the AIRS radiance and simulated radiance is computed at the last channel before a gap and the first channel after the gap, and is linearly interpolated to the channels within the gap.
 The missing AIRS radiances are then estimated as the simulated radiances multiplied with the ratio linearly interpolated to the missing channel.